szymonwieloch/rust-dlopen/examples/README.md

 bug is related to building dynamic link libraries
  (in this case the example library), not to loading libraries.
- If you userust-dlopen for working with correctly built dynamic link libraries, everything should work normally.
+ If you use rust-dlopen for working with correctly built dynamic link libraries, everything should work normally.